Medical Marijuana For Anxiety In Maryland & DelawareGreen Relief Health Admin

 Anxiety affects 40 million adults in the United States, or around 18.1% of the population.
 In fact, anxiety disorders are the most prevalent mental health issue in our country.
 It has been associated with several other conditions including depression, panic disorder, obsessive compulsive disorder, PTSD, insomnia, generalized and/or social anxiety disorder, phobias, eating disorders, and several types of headaches.

-It is not hard to see why so many people in Maryland may be looking for medical marijuana for anxiety, but what are the symptoms of anxiety?
+It is not hard to see why so many people in Maryland or Delaware may be looking for medical marijuana for anxiety, but what are the symptoms of anxiety?

 Symptoms of Anxiety